TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/sdl/rti.md

 5)	RTI10 is dedicated to the third R5F CPU core in the Main domain (R5FSS1_CORE0)
 6)	RTI11 is dedicated to the fourth R5F CPU core in the Main domain (R5FSS1_CORE1)
 \endcond
+\cond SOC_AM243X
+There are 5 RTI Modules in the device – 1 in the MCU domain and 4 in the Main domain

+Instances in MCU domain:

+1)	MCU_RTI0 is dedicated to the MCU cluster (MCU_M4FSS0) in lockstep and when unlocked serves as a Windowed Watchdog for the first M4F CPU core in the MCU domain (MCU_M4FSS0_CORE0).

+Instances in Main domain:

+1)	RTI8 is dedicated to the first R5F CPU core in the Main domain (R5FSS0_CORE0)
+2)	RTI9 is dedicated to the second R5F CPU core in the Main domain (R5FSS0_CORE1)
+3)	RTI10 is dedicated to the third R5F CPU core in the Main domain (R5FSS1_CORE0)
+4)	RTI11 is dedicated to the fourth R5F CPU core in the Main domain (R5FSS1_CORE1)
+\endcond

 All WWDT instances that are provisioned for a particular CPU core should not be used by any other CPU cores.